jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_an_earlier_wake_than_sleep_time.rst

         while wake_time < sleep_time:
             wake_time = random_timestamp()

-  and the terminal shows passing tests with no more random failures, green, green, green, green all the way
+  and the terminal shows passing tests with no more random failures, green, green, green, green all the way!

 .. _test_duration_w_an_earlier_wake_than_sleep_time_review: